org-tigris-jsapar/jsapar/docs/basics.md

 2. **Composing** - Compose text output by feeding data of the internal data model in java code.
 3. **Converting**  - Convert one source into an output on a different format.

-All parsers produces output represented by the internal data model described below and all the composers accepts that data model as input.
+All parsers produce output represented by the internal data model described below and all the composers accepts that data model as input.
 When it comes to other data forms, for instance parsing text into Java beans, that is instead considered converting.
 # The model
 ## org.jsapar.model.Cell
 A `Cell` represents one table data field.

-The `Cell` class is the base class for all type of cells where sub-classes handles different primary types.
+The `Cell` class is the base class for all type of cells where subclasses handles different primary types.
-All cells has a name that is matched with the name specified by the schema.
+All cells have a name that is matched with the name specified by the schema.
 You can query the type of a cell and you can always get a string value of a cell but for numbers and dates the string value is always converted to java native string representation.
-When parsing, if the text input does not contain any value for the cell, an `EmptyCell` instance takes it's place.
+When parsing, if the text input does not contain any value for the cell, an `EmptyCell` instance takes its place.
 ## org.jsapar.model.Line
 The `Line` class represents one line in the text and contains a collection of `Cells`.
 You can find cells in a line by cell name (specified by schema) or you can iterate all cells.
 See [api docs](api) for more details.